malevolentninja/codeSchool/jQuery/jQuery_the_Return_Flight/Level_One.md

 });
 ```

-### 1.9 Setting a Timeout 250 PTS
+### 1.9 Setting a Timeout
-* We've been hearing reports from our travelers that sometimes they'll click on this button
+- We've been hearing reports from our travelers that sometimes they'll click on this button
 and nothing will happen
-* Then a minute later they'll get a message saying "There was a problem fetching the latest photos.
+- Then a minute later they'll get a message saying "There was a problem fetching the latest photos.
 Please try again."

-* Update the $.ajax request to timeout in 3 seconds to prevent this.
+- Update the $.ajax request to timeout in 3 seconds to prevent this.

 ```sh
 $(document).ready(function () {